 Rock the Basket

 Everybody should take a seat, except the host, who can start the game off by doing the first “call out”.
-A call-out can be any statement that refers to the players’ lives, personality, achievements, attire — anything a person can identify with.
+A call-out can be any statement that refers to the players’ lives, personality, achievements, attire, or anything a person can identify with.
+The game encourages players to talk and share fun facts about themselves, fostering a relaxed and friendly atmosphere.
 For example, they can call out: “Everybody wearing white socks, rock the basket.”
-When the call-out is made, everyone who is wearing white socks, and the person who made the call-out needs to get up from their chair and quickly find a new seat.
+When the call-out is made, everyone who is wearing white socks, and the person who made the call-out, needs to get up from their chair and quickly find a new seat.

 The slowest player will be left without a chair, which makes them the new caller!

 How Does Someone Win?
 There isn’t any winning or losing in this game.
-It's about having fun with friends, family, and co-workers.
+It’s about having fun with friends, family, and co-workers.
+Rock the Basket is great fun for breaking the ice and getting everyone involved.
 If everyone enjoyed themselves, then it is a win!

 Bang Bang!

-This action pack game is excellent for those who love a good mystery.
+This action-packed game is excellent for those who love a good mystery.
 The object of this virtual game is to find the killer.
 The game is specifically built for Kumospace and is an entirely free game to play online.
 A complete guide to Bang Bang, a Kumospace game.

 Playing this Online Group Game.
-Start by changing your audio settings to Quiet and promoting making all players members.
-Here is an easy Kumospace hosting guide and changing user roles guide.
+Start by changing your audio settings to Quiet and promoting all players to members.
+Here is an easy Kumospace hosting guide and a changing user roles guide.

 The game begins when the host sends a secret chat to one player at random, telling them that they are the killer.
 Since the host knows the killer, they must sit out the first round.
 But don’t worry, the host gets to play in future rounds.